Bizangel/MonopolyClone/Backend/docs/turnsLogic.md

 Once the dice is rolled and the finish dice roll event, reporting the result of the dice is generated.
 This phase is effectively over.

-## Phase 2 Rollby
+## Phase 2 Choiceby

-This could be considered a rather ephemeral phase, however this is the time in which the player character is effectively coming to it's target destination.
+This phase is the time in which the player is presented upon a choice to perform a turn, or not even a choice.
+Just awaiting input.

-Consider that several things can happen here.
-Mainly for example, the user might get +200 added to his account when he passed through the go.

-## Phase 3 Purchaseby
-(idk i thought it'd be cool for all phase names to be named ending on -by)

-This is the final phase,
-and it's usually when the user is presented with a choice (which might or might not happen).
-For example a user might land on it's own property.
-Nothing happens.
+(So as to generate player engagement).

+For example.
+If a user lands on a property.
+While he makes a choice the game is considered to be in a state of choiceby.

+Things like for example.
-On the other hand the user might land on an unpurchased property, which means he has the option to buy or auction.
+If the user lands on another property, he still needs to click to perform the action of paying.

-The auction could be considered part of this phase, or who knows I might change it into another phase later on.
+While we await the action of paying, the game is in the state of choiceby.

+## Phase 3 Auctionby

+This optional phase which not always happens, is when a property is effectively auctioned and players must place their bids so the property goes to the highest bidder.

+The property MUST be sold to someone.